I'm a Celebrity...Get Me Out of Here! (British TV series) series 25

-Twenty-fifth series of I'm a Celebrity...Get Me Out of Here!
+I'm a Celebrity...Get Me Out of Here! returned for its twenty-fifth series on 16 November 2025 on ITV, and was again filmed in Australia with Ant & Dec returning to present the series.
+Joel Dommett and Kemi Rodgers returned to front the spin-off show I'm a Celebrity: Unpacked.

-I'm a Celebrity...Get Me Out of Here! returned for its twenty-fifth series on 16 November 2025 on ITV, and will again be filmed in Australia with Ant & Dec returning to present the series.
-Joel Dommett and Kemi Rodgers will again front the spin-off show I'm a Celebrity: Unpacked.
+The series concluded on 7 December 2025, when Angryginge was declared the winner of the series, and ultimately the new "King of the Jungle", with Tom Read Wilson and Shona McGarty finishing in second and third place respectively.

 Production

 Following the conclusion of the previous series, ITV confirmed that the show would return for a twenty-fifth series in November 2025.
 Prior to the beginning of the series, ITV revealed a new logo for the programme, for the first time since the eighth series.
 It features a change of design, with the text maintaining the same colours, but with all lettering now in capitals and "I'm a Celebrity" written in a thicker font.
 The lettering is no longer situated amongst the trees in the jungle, but is instead layered on top of the background.
 Joel Dommett and Kemi Rodgers were announced to be returning to host the spin-off show I'm a Celebrity: Unpacked, whilst Sam Thompson did not return as co-host, however is due to appear as a guest.

 The first teaser for the series was unveiled in October 2025, and featured a tarantula crawling along a sideboard in a house that had been decorated for Christmas, with a narrator saying "'Twas the night in October, and all through the house creatures were stirring, and I don't mean a mouse" before the words "'Tis nearly the season" appeared on screen followed by the jungle drums from the theme tune.
 Other versions of the trailer began airing one of which featured a girl reaching into a stocking hung from the fireplace and pulling out a star covered in gunge, before shaking it with some of the gunge landing on a family photo.
 A full length trailer was released on 1 November, which featured a family sitting around a table for Christmas dinner, with Ant and Dec serving up dishes similar to that consumed the eating trials, as Ant says "It's that time of year again" to which Dec responds "It comes around so fast, doesn't it?".
 One family members eats one of the fish eyes before it concludes with the family laughing covered in mealworms and partaking in pulling crackers with gunge inside.
 Ant remarks "'Tis the season" before Dec interrupts and says "for I'm a Celebrity...Get Me Out of Here" followed by the jungle drums.
 A further trailer featured Ant & Dec in pyjamas entering the living room as Ant exclaims "He's been, he's been".
 The camera then shows campmates wrapped in jungle themed wrapping paper as Dec tears one open and says "I've always wanted this one".
 The start date was confirmed for 16 November 2025.